rohitchauraisa1997/time-capsule-investor/README.md

 The project is kind of a mono-repo built using:-
 1. ReactJs as the frontend.
 2. FastApi as the backend web server.
-3. MongoDB & MysqlDB for database requirements.
+3. MongoDB & MySqlDB for database requirements.
-4. Zerodha's kiteconnect apis for ltp and placing GTT orders.
+4. Zerodha's kiteconnect Apis for ltp and placing GTT orders.
-5. Financialmodelingprep apis for historical data.
+5. Financialmodelingprep Apis for historical data.
 6. HighCharts Apis for rendering Charts.
 7. cron job for updatind db
 8. docker compose for hosting